mdapena/pyventus/docs/index.md

     &emsp;&emsp;Welcome to the official documentation of Pyventus, a modern and robust Python package designed for event-driven programming.
 Pyventus offers a comprehensive suite of tools and utilities that streamline event emission, event listener management, and event emitters.
 Users can easily implement event-driven architectures and construct modular, decoupled systems with Pyventus.
 </p>

-## More than just Events
+## More than just Events(1) { .annotate }

+1. :material-information-outline: **Did You Know?** ─ Pyventus derives its name from the fusion of 'Python' and ' Eventus,' a Latin word meaning 'event.'
+This distinctive name perfectly signifies the package's core objective of facilitating event-driven programming in Python.

 <p style='text-align: justify;'>
     Pyventus offers several key features that make it a powerful event-driven programming package for your